 This skill is called leadership versatility and is perhaps the most important skill for your leaders to develop.

-In Training magazine’s annual survey on leadership development, leadership communication skills has ranked as the first or second highest priority skill needed by leaders every year of the survey.¹ Leaders who understand differences in others’ communication preferences and learn to adapt their own communication to make others more comfortable are more effective and have more effective work groups.² As the speed and complexity of business intensifies and organizations grow more diverse, the need for more versatile communication skills becomes critical to success.
+In Training magazine’s annual survey on leadership development, leadership communication skills has ranked as the first or second highest priority skill needed by leaders every year of the survey.1 Leaders who understand differences in communication preferences and learn to adapt their own communication to make others more comfortable are more effective and have more effective work groups.2 As the complexity of business intensifies and organizations grow more diverse, the need for more versatile communication skills becomes critical to success.

 Leadership versatility allows leaders to take responsibility for managing their communication behavior and reducing interpersonal tension, keeping the team focused on solving problems, improving innovation, managing complex projects with tight deadlines, and achieving improvements of productivity, efficiencies, and employee engagement.